 Insurance helps to protect you (and your family) from the high costs of medical care.
 No one plans to get sick or hurt, but most people will need to get treated for an illness or injury at some point.
 Health insurance helps to pay these costs.
-Find out more about the benefits of health insurance.

 The Affordable Care Act:

 The Affordable Care Act also forces insurance companies to play by the rules.
-Under the new law, insurance companies cannot:
+Under the law, insurance companies cannot: